cicsdev/cics-java-liberty-employee-db/README.md

 ## Pre-requisites
 * CICS TS V5.3 with APAR PI77502 for Java EE 7
-* Java SE 8 or later on the z/OS system
+* Java SE 1.8 or later on the workstation
 * Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty installed [available here](https://developer.ibm.com/mainframe/products/downloads)
 * IBM Db2 for z/OS